 Spend an evening in Kazimierz

-Kazimierz is the hot spot for good drinks, great dancing and unforgettable nights.
+Kazimierz is the hot spot for good drinks, great dancing, and unforgettable nights.
 So, whether you start at Singer, the old sewing machine factory turned bar, or the grunge feeling of Propaganda, you’ll have a treat awaiting you.
 For live music, find Piekny Pies for some rock, jazz, or folk most nights of the week.
-Finish your night at the Opium Music Club where you can try a flaming shot, enjoy the sneaky beer garden, or keep it classy the signature Opium cocktail.
+Finish your night at the Opium Music Club where you can try a flaming shot, enjoy the sneaky beer garden, or keep it classy with the signature Opium cocktail.

 Where to stay in Krakow, Poland?